 Second, the recent Executive Order does not make the identification of a market failure the only basis on which a Federal agency can justify regulatory action.
 The revised section also encourages agencies to identify any "other significant problem it intends to address."
-For example, recent regulations to provide disaster assistance to victims of Hurricane Katrina provide important social benefits, but do not address a market failure, per se.
+For example, important social benefits are provided by the Federal regulations that govern the delivery of Federal assistance to disaster victims, but these regulations do not address a market failure, per se.
 Moreover, the recent Executive Order leaves untouched the provision in Executive Order 12866 that expressly directs Federal agencies to "promulgate . . . such regulations as are required by law, [or] are necessary to interpret the law."
 In many cases, when a Federal agency is issuing a regulation, the agency is doing so for just those law-based reasons, and this will continue to be the case; nothing in Executive Order 13422 changes this.